Skip to main content

 Campaign appearance recommendations (WCAG AA Level)

-Besides using our component accessibility settings, there are a few things to keep in mind when creating your campaign to follow the new standards.
+There are a few things to keep in mind when creating your campaign to meet accessibility standards.
+Here’s a simplified checklist.

 Popup Background